 I find that I’ve been able to get more done, but only in spurts.
 I realize this is the way that you increase meds in a person with a severe anxiety disorder and know it will be a bit of time until the dose I need is accurate.

 Becoming proactive about meaningful rest

 I’ll preface by saying, because of my EMDR therapy, I’ve been lucky to get 4 to 5 hours of sleep a night because of nightmares and just plain insomnia.

 Because my psychiatrist told me that I might experience more insomnia, I’ve been trying everything in my power to be proactive when it comes to getting enough meaningful rest and sleep.
 This might mean I may have to find new ways of winding down or at least new ways to let myself feel sleepy when I need to be.

-Ending some habits from 2020
+Ending some old habits

 I am often far too guilty of plopping down on my bed, sitting up against my headboard with terrible posture.
 I knew this is one of the things I needed to correct immediately before anything else when I got serious with my sleep issues last year.

 So, I cleaned my bedroom out and got a chair that is much better for my posture, if I’m spending more time in that room than in other rooms in the house.
 I moved my bed around, moved other furniture out, and essentially made my room completely open.

 It’s aesthetically pleasing and even though it makes my bed look even comfier, I am a stickler about not using the bed for anything (even collecting junk or dirty clothes) but sleeping in.